-As the first knife we’ve been offered by HEAdesigns, the Equilibrium shines a light on both where Sam can improve, and the reasons why he is where he is today.
-I feel the knife does enough to instantly put the spotlight on whatever Sam comes up with next, as this level of quality isn’t a fluke.
+As the first knife we’ve been offered by HEAdesigns, the Equilibrium shines a light on both where they can improve, and the reasons why they are where they are today.
+I feel the knife does enough to instantly put the spotlight on whatever they come up with next, as this level of quality isn’t a fluke.
 This knife is jam packed with high quality features such as the hidden hardware, milled clip, steel lockbar insert, and incredible engineering.
 Though a truly spectacular knife, it does require the prospective owner to enjoy its aesthetic appeal.
 However, if the knife is attractive to you, then the only hard part about any of this will be choosing which color to buy.

 - Despite such a unique presence, the Equilibrium holds firm as a genuinely useful knife that should satisfy any light carry needs.